victormikhailov77/fastpay/README.md

 Due to lack of business requirements, application design and business logic do not cover real-life scenarios.

-Sender and receiver identified by bank account numbers, which unique identify physical person or company.
+Sender and receiver identified by bank account numbers (IBAN), which unique identify physical person or company.
 For simplicity, objects used in API don't have name, address data, other properties, etc - only account number used as primary identifier.

 -No multi-currency operation.
 Should be currency conversion, in cases:
-  -currency of transfer different from currency of sender's account -currency of transfer dofferent from currency of recipient's account currency rates can be obtained from some web service (OpenExchange API, CurrencyLayer API)
+  -currency of transfer different from currency of sender's account -currency of transfer dofferent from currency of recipient's account currency rates can be obtained from publicly available REST web service (ex: OpenExchange API, CurrencyLayer API)

 -No commission calculation.
 Can be a per-transaction commission, based on bank location:
 ex: sender and recipient in the same bank - zero commission